stereolabs/zed-sdk/tutorials/tutorial 5 - spatial mapping/README.md

 ## Disable modules and exit

-Once done, never forget to disable the modules and close the camera before exiting the program.<br/>
+Once the mesh is extracted and saved, don't forget to disable the modules and close the camera before exiting the program.<br/>
-Since spatial mapping requires the tracking, always disable the spatial mapping first before disabling the tracking.
-Then close the camera.
+Since spatial mapping requires positional tracking, always disable spatial mapping before disabling tracking.

 ```
 // Disable tracking and mapping and close the camera